mobiliza/ultra-tiny-lms-challenge/README.md

 ## Submission

-In order to submit this challenge, please fork it as a private repository, push your implementation and share it with us (pedromuller).
+In order to submit this challenge, please create a private repository and share it with us (pedromuller).
 We ask you not to make it public before April 19/2021, which is exactly 6 months after this challenge was created.
 After that you should definitely make it public and add it to your portfolio.